On Applying the Lackadaisical Quantum Walk Algorithm to Search for Multiple Solutions on Grids: Search with the Lackadaisical Quantum Walk

 \subsection{Lackadaisical Quantum Walk with Multiple Solutions}

 If there are multiple marked vertices, i.e., multiple solutions in the search space, the LQW results for the case with only one solution do not hold.
-Significant research efforts have focused on adjusting the weight $l$ optimally for such cases with multiple solutions.
-For instance, Saha et al.~\cite{saha_lackadaisical_block_solutions} addressed $m$ marked vertices arranged as a block of $\sqrt{m}$ x $\sqrt{m}$ within a $\sqrt{N}$ x $\sqrt{N}$ grid, as already studied for the loopless version in \cite{nahimovs_QW_block_solutions}.
-In this scenario of block arrangements, the LQW can produce success probabilities that exceed $0.95$ for large values of $N$ with the optimal weight value of $l = \frac{4}{N(m + \lfloor \sqrt{m}/2 \rfloor )}$~\cite{saha_lackadaisical_block_solutions}.
-However, these results do not hold if the solutions are randomly sampled, as Nahimovs~\cite{nahimovs_lackadaisical} demonstrated.
-A new choice of $l$ is required.
+Such cases with multiple solutions require new optimal choices of the self-loop weight $l$.
+In this way, Nahimovs~\cite{nahimovs_lackadaisical} optimally adjusted the value of $l$ for the cases where $m$ solutions are randomly sampled within the 2D grid.

-Thereby, Nahimovs~\cite{nahimovs_lackadaisical} searched for new optimal values in the form $l = \frac{4}{N} \cdot a$.
-Thus, $l$ was adjusted as a factor of the optimal value for $m=1$ reported in \cite{wong_lackadaisical_2d}, which was $l=4/N$.
+This multiple-solution adjustment of $l$ occurred by searching for new optimal values in the form $l = \frac{4}{N} \cdot a$, where $a$ is a modifiable multiplicative factor.
+Thus, $l$ was adjusted as a factor of the optimal value for $m=1$ reported in~\cite{wong_lackadaisical_2d}, which was $l=4/N$.
 As a result, two adjustments were proposed: $l = \frac{4m}{N}$, for small values of $m$, and $l=\frac{4(m-\sqrt{m})}{N}$, for large values of $m$.
 To find these optimal values of $l$, the $m$ solutions were arranged following the $M_m$ set presented in Equation~\ref{eq:nahimovs_set_solutions}.
 However, random placements of solutions yielded similar results.

 Regarding the simulations performed in~\cite{nahimovs_lackadaisical}, a different stopping condition was used rather than monitoring the success probability at each step.
-Alternatively, the inner product $|\langle \psi (t)|\psi(0) \rangle |$ was monitored until its minimum is achieved, so the simulation stopped when this inner product became close to 0 in absolute value for the first time since the process is periodic.
+Alternatively, the inner product $|\langle \psi (t)|\psi(0) \rangle |$ was monitored until its minimum was achieved, so the simulation stopped when this inner product became close to 0 in absolute value for the first time.